geetoor-maven/pentaho/5_INSTALL_PENTAHO.md

 And maybe you will get an error about no libwebkitgtk-1.0 detected as shown below

 ![PEN-7](img/pentaho/pen7.png)
-please close your pentaho application and open terminal application to package library LIBWEBKITGTK
+please close your pentaho application and open terminal application to setup package library LIBWEBKITGTK

 10. Add LIBWEBKITGTK-1.0-0 ON UBUNTU
 11. Open your teminal and run this order